lgbt-foundation/whitepaper/whitepaper.md

 ### Advisors

-The full list of advisors will be released shortly.
-We want to make sure that the board represents all aspects of the LGBT community as well as the crypto community and are therefore very careful to strike the right balance.
-We already have a number of high profile members of the LGBT community as advisors but will refrain from releasing the names until we strike the right balance.
-And announcement will be published on our website and this white paper will updated accordingly. `REVIEW`
+The full list of advisors will be released shortly, several of which are high profile members of the LGBT or Crypto Community with significant track record in past ICOs.
+The announcement will be made, when the right balance of diverse advisors has been established.

+### Partners

+` LIST MISSING `

 ## TECHNICAL INFRASTRUCTURE